The abundance of thin dwarf galaxies: a challenge for cosmological simulations: Comparison between DESI and GAMA shapes

 Results in Sec.~\ref{SecSimulations} and, more specifically, in Fig.~\ref{fig:percent}, suggest that shapes derived for the DESI galaxies are more flattened than those in either GAMA or the ALFALFA survey.
 A close inspection to Fig.~\ref{fig:distributions_q} reveals that a small bias towards lower $q$ values is already present in the DESI results compared to the other surveys.
 This difference then accentuates when the $q$ distributions in each survey are used to derive the 3D shapes in Fig.~\ref{fig:percent}.

 To inspect this further, we selected a matched sample of galaxies that are present in the DESI and the GAMA catalogs.
 We select matched galaxies by their position in the sky, assuming a tolerance of $3.6$ arcsec between the two catalogs.
-We show in Fig.~\ref{fig:app} the stellar mass (left) and shapes (right) of these objects as reported for GAMA (x-axis) and DESI (y-axis), finding a tight correlation in both quantities between the two catalogs, with small scatter.
-The scatter is computed as $\sigma_d = \sqrt{ \frac{1}{N-1} \sum (|d_{\rm DESI} - d_{\rm GAMA}| - \bar{d})^2 }$, where $\bar{d} = \frac{1}{N} \sum |d_{\rm DESI} - d_{\rm GAMA}|$; these corresponds to $\sigma_{M_{\star}} \sim 0.12$ and $\sigma_{q} \sim 0.032$ for the stellar mass and q, respectively.
+We show in Fig.~\ref{fig:app} the stellar mass (left), shapes (middle), and half-mass radius, $R_{\rm{half , \star}}$ (right) of these objects as reported for GAMA (x-axis) and DESI (y-axis), finding a tight correlation in both quantities between the two catalogs, with small scatter.
+The scatter is computed as $\sigma_X = \sqrt{ \frac{1}{N-1} \sum (|X_{\rm DESI} - X_{\rm GAMA}| - \bar{X})^2 }$, where $\bar{X} = \frac{1}{N} \sum |X_{\rm DESI} - X_{\rm GAMA}|$; these corresponds to $\sigma_{M_{\star}} \sim 0.12$, $\sigma_{q} \sim 0.032$, and $\sigma_{R_{\rm{half , \star}}} \sim 0.064$ for the stellar mass, q, and the half-mass radius respectively.
 The stellar masses in DESI seem biased high relative to GAMA, but the effect is small.
 Given our generous stellar mass bins (0.5 to 1 dex, depending on the figure) we do not expect bin swapping to complicate the shape comparison between samples.

 Moreover, we find a very good agreement between the projected shape $q$ parameter estimated in DESI and GAMA for each object (right hand panel of Fig.~\ref{fig:app}).
 This suggests that the larger fraction of flat objects in DESI is unlikely to originate from a systematic bias in the shape, but must instead originate from systematically different populations in DESI vs. GAMA.
 Since DESI results correspond to the first data release, one may be tempted to consider the GAMA estimates more mature.
 The additional good agreement between GAMA and ALFALFA in overall shape distributions provides support to the idea of treating estimates from these two surveys as (conservative) lower limits to the fraction of flat objects, keeping in mind that the fraction could increase if results from DESI are confirmed by future data.